SimHolz/bacdive-oxygen-tolerance/README.md

 # BacDive Oxygen Tolerance Data Fetcher

 This repository contains a Python script to fetch oxygen tolerance data for given microbial species or genera from [BacDive](https://bacdive.dsmz.de/) using their API.
+BacDive publishes its data under [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

 ## Usage